6 Ways Getting a Mentor Will Boost your Career

 Whatever it is we talk about, I always soak it up.
 She is taking time out of her day to share her knowledge and experiences with me so the least I can do is take it and use it.

-If she recommends a book, I read it.
+If she recommends a book, I read it (I’ve mentioned Lean In and Crucial Conversations above).
 If she mentions an article, I find it.
 If you take a mentoring relationship seriously, you should constantly learn from it.

-6. You’ll be able to move through your career quicker
+6. You’ll be able to Move in your Career Faster

 I once mentioned that I have a mentor when I was answering a job interview question (I’ve slept since then so I don’t remember what the question was) and the interviewer was impressed.
 She said it showed her that I have the drive to move forward in my career and that’s what she was looking for.